t0mab/dotfiles/docs/templates.rst

 writing `{% set outer_loop = loop %}` after the loop that we want to use recursively.
 Then, we can call it using `{{ outer_loop(...) }}`

+Please note that assignments in loops will be cleared at the end of the iteration and cannot outlive the loop scope.
+Older versions of Jinja2 had a bug where in some circumstances it appeared that assignments would work.
+This is not supported.
+See :ref:`assignments` for more information about how to deal with this.

 .. _if:

 If